nodeschool/columbus/README.md

 # columbus

 Nodeschool Columbus is held in partnership with Central Ohio's pair programming and mentoring group, Pair Columbus.
-Nodeschool sessions are held bimonthly (every two months).
+Sessions are held bimonthly (every two months).

 Visit [PairColumbus](http://paircolumbus.org) for our event calendar.